Skip to Main Content

 Resources to assist English 101 students with their research.

-Criteria for evaluating information
+Criteria for Evaluating Information

 As you examine a source you think you may want to use, think about these questions to determine if and how that source may fit into your research.